sleeplessinc/mxu/README.md

 # MXU

-MXU is a function that will tie a Javascript object with user intefface elements in the browser DOM.
+MXU is a function that will tie a Javascript object to some user interface elements in the browser DOM.
 It makes use of the ES6 Proxy feature.

 ## Install